SmileFaceStand/SaltyScript/README.md

 ## What can it do?
 - **Explosions**: Can Explode or Explode Loop a player with different sizes of epxlosions (Small, Medium, Big, Huge), can Atomize Loop and Firework Loop too.
 - **Flushes**: Can Flame Loop or Water Loop a player.
-- **Earrape**: Can Earrape or Earrape Loop a player with different sounds (Wasted, Low Pitched, High Pitched, Anxious, Alien)
+- **Earrape**: Can Earrape or Earrape Loop a player with different sounds (Wasted, Low Pitched, High Pitched, Anxious, Alien),
 - **Damage**: Can Shoot or Shoot Loop a player, can Molotov Loop too.
 - **Lag**: Can Lag a player using a method that works perfectly even networked.
 - **Cages**: Can Cage or Auto Cage a player with different cages (Standard, Tall, Box, Pipe, Stunt Tube).